 Much like humans, every dog is different.
-And, every dog has his own unique nutritional needs.
-These needs vary based on your dog's age, weight, size, breed, activity level, overall health condition and many other variables.
+And, every dog has its own unique nutritional needs.
+These needs vary based on your dog's age, weight, size, breed, activity level, overall health condition, and many other variables.

 Homemade Dog Food with Eggs

 - 3 cups water

 This recipe is made similar to a meatloaf recipe.
 First, preheat your oven to 400˚F. You'll also need to grease 2 muffin tins to prepare to make this homemade dog food with eggs.

 Boil the water and add the rice.
 Boil for 10 minutes.
 Reduce the heat to low and simmer the rice for another 10 minutes.

 In a large mixing bowl, combine the ground beef, sweet potatoes, carrots, celery, and eggs (with shells).
 Mash the ingredients together with your hands until it forms a loaf.
 Add the oil, oats, and rice and mix thoroughly with your hands.

 You can store leftovers in the refrigerator for up to 5 days.
 You can also make this recipe in bulk and store the leftovers in an airtight container in the freezer for up to 2 months.
 You can even freeze the raw mixture for baking at a later date.